 Giving Someone Else a Disability Placard

 Some individuals who legitimately possess a disability placard may decide to loan it to a friend or family member.
 This is illegal in the state of California.
-Even knowingly allowing another person to use a disability placard can lead to a VC 4461 conviction.
+Knowingly allowing another person to use a disability placard can lead to a VC 4461 conviction.

 Exhibiting an Invalid Disability Placard